Fuxiao-Gao/real-time-fraud-detection-infra/readme.md

 # Real-Time Fraud Detection Dashboard

-This repository contains the **infrastructure-as-code (IaC)** for a real-time fraud detection pipeline built on **AWS**, designed to simulate real-world scenarios by ingesting live social media data from **Bluesky**.
+This repository contains the **infrastructure-as-code (IaC)** for a real-time fraud detection pipeline built on **AWS**, designed to simulate real-world scenarios by ingesting live social media data from Bluesky.

 > **Note:** This repository includes only the Terraform and Terragrunt code for provisioning the infrastructure.
-The actual data processing scripts, SageMaker inference logic, and image automation pipeline are located in a **separate repository** .
+The actual data processing scripts, SageMaker inference logic, and image automation pipeline are located in a separate repository .

 ---

 ## Project Highlights

 - **Real-Time Fraud Detection:**
-  Utilizes **Amazon Kinesis Data Streams** and **AWS Lambda** for ingesting and transforming social media text, images, and video data in real-time.
+  Utilizes Amazon Kinesis Data Streams and AWS Lambda for ingesting and transforming social media text, images, and video data in real-time.

 - **Machine Learning Inference:**
-  Streams are routed to **Amazon SageMaker** models for live inference, detecting fraudulent patterns with sub-second latency — supporting up to **3,000 records per minute**.
+  Streams are routed to Amazon SageMaker models for live inference, detecting fraudulent patterns with sub-second latency — supporting up to 3,000 records per minute.

 - **Data Persistence and Offline Analysis:**
-  Processed results and media assets are delivered to **Amazon S3** via **Kinesis Firehose** in Parquet format for long-term storage and batch analytics.
+  Processed results and media assets are delivered to S3 in Parquet format for long-term storage and batch analytics.

 - **Monitoring and Observability:**
-  **Amazon CloudWatch** is used to track real-time metrics, monitor pipeline health, and visualize dashboards for operational transparency.
+  Track real-time metrics, monitor pipeline health, and visualize dashboards for operational transparency.

 - **Infrastructure Automation:**
-  Entire AWS infrastructure is provisioned and managed using **Terraform** and **Terragrunt**, with **GitHub Actions** enabling CI/CD pipelines for consistent, reproducible deployments.
+  Entire AWS infrastructure is provisioned and managed using Terraform and Terragrunt, with GitHub Actions enabling CI/CD pipelines for consistent, reproducible deployments.

 ---